HewlettPackard/hpegl-vmaas-terraform-resources/docs/data-sources/hpegl_vmaas_plan.md

 ### Required

-- **name** (String) Name of the Plan.
-Provide appropriate name as appears on the GLCIf no plan. is found with this name, an error will be returned
+- **name** (String) Name of the Plan as it appears on GLC.
+If no Plan is found with this name, an error will be returned

 ### Optional